Nancy Jo Fox's house

 At that point, he took out a belt and began strangling her from behind.

 Because Rader was a sadist who got a kick out of torturing his victims, he repeatedly tightened and loosened the belt so that he could prolong the act.
-While he was doing this, he taunted the young woman by telling her that his name was BTK and that he was a "bad guy".
+As she was falling in and out of consciousness, he taunted her by telling her that his name was BTK and that he was a "bad guy."

-Following the murder, Rader cleaned up the crime scene and took some of Fox's clothes as trophies.
+Following the murder, Rader cleaned up the crime scene and took some of her clothes as trophies.
 He also removed the handcuffs and re-tied her wrists using pantyhose.

 Nancy Jo Fox murder location